alecs1523/telecom_customer_churn/README.md

 # States with the highest churn
 ![image](https://github.com/user-attachments/assets/5e01bd1b-f4f7-4c98-a883-d64fa24633d2)

+Takeaways from the above graph:

+NJ, CA, and TX have the highest churn rate all 25% and higher It is interesting that some of the biggest states have the highest churn

 # States with the lowest churn
 ![image](https://github.com/user-attachments/assets/67bb0bc5-20a8-48ba-ae7d-fc446f19e6d4)

 # Evaluating Colinearity w/ Matrix
 ![image](https://github.com/user-attachments/assets/343dc634-71df-4176-abfd-6d587317a7fc)